This tropical blue drink is made without any alcohol! The bright blue color and citrusy flavor is perfect mocktail for warmer months!

 Choosing Your Glass

-Classic blue lagoon cocktails are served in a hurricane glass (tulip glass) but a highball glass would work well too.
+Serve your blue drink in a hurricane glass (tulip glass) for some "ooos" and "aaahs" fro guests.
+But a highball glass would work well too.
 Just choose something tall and skinny rather than something short and wide like a lowball glass.

 - Use a vegetable peeler to get perfectly peeled lemon rinds for garnishing.